vascoalexander/CodeComparison-CSharp-Python/Exercises_EN.md

 #### Exercise 1.5.4
 Write a program that calculates the execution time of a script.
 Take one of the programs you have developed previously.
 The program should display the execution time at the end.

+#### Exercise 1.5.5
+Write a program, that determines lottery numbers that are displayed on the console.
+The numbers should be determined randomly and must of course be different.

+#### Exercise 1.5.6
+Write a program, that determines whether an entered number is a prime number.
+The first prime number is 2.

 # 2 Data Structures